Last Updated on

 What are the Causes of No LH Surge?

-Ovulation does not take place if no LH surge occurs, and this might occur due to several causes.
+Ovulation does not take place if LH surge doesn’t occur, and this might happen due to several causes.

 1. No Follicular Development